-What is a credit freeze?
+What’s a credit freeze?

 How a credit freeze works

-A credit freeze temporarily blocks access to your credit reports at the three major credit reporting bureaus: Equifax, Experian and TransUnion.
-It’s temporary because you can freeze or unfreeze your credit at any time.
+A credit freeze temporarily blocks access to your credit reports at the 3 major credit reporting bureaus: Equifax, Experian, and TransUnion.
+Below are some other quick facts about how a credit freeze works.

 How do I freeze my credit?

-- Equifax: Visit Equifax personal credit report services or call 800-685-1111
+- Equifax: Visit the Equifax Credit Report Services page online or call 800-685-1111

-- Experian: Visit Experian security freeze center or call 888-397-3742
+- Experian: Visit the Experian Security Freeze Center page online or call 888-397-3742

-- TransUnion: Visit TransUnion credit freeze or call 888-909-8872
+- TransUnion: Visit the TransUnion Credit Freeze page online or call 888-909-8872

-When you request a credit freeze, you’ll need to give the credit bureaus certain personal information.
-That includes your name, address, date of birth and social security number.
-Experian requires you to set up a personal identification number (PIN) to freeze and unfreeze your credit.
+There also may be other requirements based on the credit bureau.
+For example, Experian requires you to set up a personal identification number (PIN) to freeze and unfreeze your credit.
 With Equifax and TransUnion, you can set up an account online and create a unique password to log in.

-Do I need to freeze my credit?
+Should I freeze my credit?

 Alternatives to a credit freeze